 |Natural Science with a lab|

-Students who have earned an Associate in Arts or Associate in Science Degree must demonstrate that their coursework has fulfilled the following requirements it they want to be exempted from this graduation requirement:
+Students who have earned an Associate in Arts or Associate in Science Degree or Associate in Applied Science in Nursing Degree must demonstrate that their coursework has fulfilled the following requirements it they want to be exempted from this graduation requirement:

 |PHIL-104||INTRODUCTION TO ETHICS||3|